sjywdxs/multilingual-blending/README.md

 ## 📃 Results

-All experiment results are available in the `dataset` directory,  categorized with different models and factors.
+All experimental results are available in the `dataset` directory,  categorized with different models and factors.

+For example, under folder `dataset/gpt-4o`, the experimnet results of `genetics/`, `morphology/`, `num_language/`, `resource_level/`, `uncertainty/` and `single_language/`, etc.
+Each `.csv` file represents the inference and evaluation results w.r.t to a specific langauge combination, which is indicated by the file name.
+For instance `mailcious_questions-da-pt-es-lt-translated_inference-evaluated.csv` represents the experimnetal results for language combination `[da, pt, es, lt]` that is Danish, Portuguese, Spanish and Lithuanian.